 - Do not leave dried clothes in the dryer or in a large pile.
 If the pile is large enough, and if the goods have certain physical properties, then it is possible that heat will build up inside the pile faster than heat is lost to the surrounding air causing spontaneous combustion and a fire.

-For the sake of your family and your home, keep your clothes dryer well-maintained and take the time to clean your laundry appliances and laundry room.
+For the sake of your family and your home, keep your clothes dryer well-maintained.
+Take time to regularly clean your laundry appliances and laundry room.
+If you have a natural or propane-gas clothes dryer, consider adding a carbon monoxide detector to the laundry room.
+This will provide a warning if the pilot light is malfunctioning.